mastorkia/scRNASeq_general/README.md

  -f/--fastq-file-list             - File list containing complete path names for fastq.gz files.
  -a/--aim                         - Cellranger mode to run the analysis.
 Could be MULTI/COUNT
 ```
+Since we are getting the whole path in -f option our analysis will be done in that directory.
+So we can run our command in our own home but the analysis will be performed in the path directory.

-In additin to the main script we will need a CMO_reference.csv file (similar to Illumina Samplesheet) and config files for each of the samples.
+In the path direcotry as long with fastq files we will need a CMO_reference.csv file (similar to Illumina Samplesheet) and config files for each of the samples.
 These files will change a little bit depending on MULTI or COUNT purposes.

 Information about HTO - sample link and HTO sequence have to be provided by the company.